pachyderm/pachyderm/examples/globalID/README.md

 ## Inititialization
-We are basing this example on our open CV example.
+We are basing this example on our [open CV](../opencv/README.md) example.
 In the `examples/globalID` directory, run the following targets:
 ```shell
 make clean
 make init
 ```
-## GlobalID - An unique ID to trace all of the commits and jobs that resulted from an initial change in your DAG
+## GlobalID - A unique ID to trace all of the commits and jobs that resulted from an initial change in your DAG
 With GlobalId, all provenance-dependent commits share the same ID (commitset).
 You can list all commitset by running the following command:
 ```shell